Massive Southwest Airlines disruption leaves customers stranded and call centers swamped | KRDO

 By Forrest Brown, CNN

-Last week’s winter weather travel mess is lingering like a hangover into this week — and the headaches are migraine-proportioned for Southwest Airlines and its frustrated passengers on Monday.
+Last week’s winter weather travel mess is lingering like a vicious hangover into this week — and the headaches are migraine-proportioned for Southwest Airlines, its CEO Bob Jordan, airline employees and most of all its frustrated passengers on Monday.

-More than 3,600 flights within, into or out of the US had already been canceled by 4:10 p.m.
-ET Monday, according to flight tracking website FlightAware, while almost 5,800 flights had been delayed.
+Some 3,800 flights within, into or out of the US had already been canceled by 7 p.m.
+ET Monday, according to flight tracking website FlightAware, while more than 7,100 flights had been delayed.

 But Southwest accounts for a whopping share of those.
 None of the other US carriers have canceled nearly as many flights or as much of their schedule as Southwest.

-CNN’s Carlos Suarez has been speaking with frustrated passengers in line at the Southwest ticket counter at Hartsfield-Jackson Atlanta International Airport.
+CNN’s Carlos Suarez spoke with frustrated passengers in line at the Southwest ticket counter at Hartsfield-Jackson Atlanta International Airport on Monday.

-He’s reporting that about 150 customers are waiting in a long line to rebook, with the line snaking around the back of the ticket counter.
+He’s reportedthat about 150 customers were waiting in a long line at one point to rebook, with the line snaking around the back of the ticket counter.

 ‘Disruptions across our network’

+“With consecutive days of extreme winter weather across our network behind us, continuing challenges are impacting our Customers and Employees in a significant way that is unacceptable,” the statement read.

+“We’re working with Safety at the forefront to urgently address wide-scale disruption. … On the other side of this, we’ll work to make things right for those we’ve let down, including our Employees.”

-In a statement to CNN, Southwest Airlines said it is “experiencing disruptions across our network as a result of (the winter storm’s) lingering effects on the totality of our operation.”
+In an earlier statement to CNN on Monday, Southwest Airlines said it is “experiencing disruptions across our network as a result of (the winter storm’s) lingering effects on the totality of our operation.”

-Some of the airports seeing the biggest issue are Denver, Las Vegas, Chicago Midway, Baltimore/Washington, and Dallas Love Field where Southwest operates.
+Some of the airports seeing the biggest issues are Denver, Las Vegas, Chicago Midway, Baltimore/Washington, Dallas Love Field and Phoenix Sky Harbor.

-Calls to Southwest’s customer service attempted Monday afternoon by CNN did not go through, so customers couldn’t even get in the queue to speak to a representative.
+Calls made Monday afternoon by CNN to Southwest’s customer service did not go through, so customers couldn’t even get in the queue to speak to a representative.
 Southwest told CNN it is “fully staffed to answer calls.”

 The airline also says, “those whose flights have been canceled may request a full refund or receive a flight credit, which does not expire.”